marzelwidmer/kotlin-sidecar-gateway/README.md

    }
 ```
 ## Create Rest API
-Let's also creat two Rest Endpoint with the Kotlin DSL `Bean` definition.
+Let's also create two Rest Endpoint with the Kotlin DSL `Bean` definition.
 `/customers`  and `/customers/{id}`

 ```kotlin